hollyfgibbons/ANU-MAE-thesis-template/README.md

 5. In Overleaf: upload the new `.bib` via the file tree on the left

 ### Option B: Continuous sync (recommended)
 1. Install the [Better BibTeX plugin](https://retorque.re/zotero-better-bibtex/) for Zotero
 2. Right-click your Zotero library or collection → **Export Collection**
    - Format: **Better BibLaTeX**
    - Tick **Keep updated**
 3. Zotero keeps the exported `.bib` file up to date on your computer automatically
 4. Re-upload to Overleaf whenever you add new references

-### Option C: Overleaf native Zotero sync (not recommended - it's not flexible to format changes)

-In Overleaf: **Menu → Sync → Zotero**

-This requires a linked Zotero account (configured under Overleaf account settings).
-Overleaf imports your entire Zotero library as a `.bib` file automatically.

 ### Citing references